Missing People: Helpline (1990–1992)

 From a bedroom at the sisters' home in East Sheen, south west London, a start-up service was formed in early 1990.

 The service initially used the Freefone number 0500 700 700 (this number continued in operation until June 2017, when Ofcom closed down all remaining 0500 numbers; from 2009 onwards, the new 116000 number operated in parallel).
 Initially Mary and Janet and a small team of volunteers simply comforted callers to the helpline.
 However, they soon realised families wanted more than just telephone support.

 In 1992, having re-mortgaged their houses to cover the cost, Mary and Janet applied to register National Missing Persons Helpline (NMPH) as a charity.

 Expansion (1993)

 By the time it became a registered charity in April 1993, NMPH needed new offices to provide a complete range of services for relatives, enabling the charity to both find and support.
 This expansion was greatly helped by founders of the Big Issue, who secured premises in Mortlake.
 Missing People is still based there today.
 ITN's Sir Trevor McDonald became a Patron in 1993, after witnessing the way families struggled when their loved ones went missing.
-The success of the charity was cemented in its first year by an office visit from Diana, Princess of Wales.
+Diana, Princess of Wales visited their office in the first year of operation.